EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-long-term-certifice-qes-creation.md

 Remote QES services shall adhere to the [CSC (Cloud Signature Consortium)](https://cloudsignatureconsortium.org/wp-content/uploads/2023/04/csc-api-v2.0.0.2.pdf) specifications that are also the basis for the JSON part of the ETSI TS 119 432 standard on protocols for remote digital signature creation.

+The Signing Service Provider must query the RQES service using the `rqes_provider.api` parameter to acquire information about the service and its supported authentication methods.

 > TBA: CSC API Calls to get credentials.

+> TBA: Decide on best practices regarding Service Authentication

 ## 3.1.2 Signing Request URI:

+After service authentication and authorization, the Signing Service Provider can form the "Signature Request" URIs (SRU), responsible for **initiation of the signing process**.

+Each SRU contains a reference to the Signing Service Provider's **Signature Metadata Endpoint** with a token, authenticating the user and their credential.
+Each token MUST be bound to the user's profile and ONE specific credential of the user, obtained through the CSC compatible endpoints `credentials/list` and `credentials/info`.

+A one-time-use, secret token is embedded in the URL, to authenticate the user and to bind the signature to the user and their credential.
+Signing services should keep track of these tokens and delete them after some time being unused.
+This token should not have any other purpose and must be kept secret from other users.

-The signing process is initiated by the user either clicking a link or scanning a QR code with a “Signature Request” URI, provided by the Signing Service Provider, after acquiring the available credentials of the user.
-The process involves the Signature Request endpoint, responsible for transmitting the Signature Metadata to the Wallet.
+The signing process is initiated by the user either clicking a link or scanning a QR code with a SRU, provided by the Signing Service Provider, after acquiring the available credentials of the user.

 Sample Signature Request URI:

 ```
 eudi-sig-request://?signature_url=https://signing_server_url/signing?token=<signature_access_token>
 ```

-A one-time-use, secret token is embedded in the URL, to authenticate the user and to bind the signature to the user and their credential.
-Signing services should keep track of these tokens and delete them after some time being unused.
-This token should not have any other purpose and must be kept secret from other users.

 ## 3.1.3 Signing Metadata: